MSLNZ/msl-package-manager/docs/cli_usage.rst

    msl update loadlib --update-cache

-Update a package from a specific GitHub branch (by default the **master** branch is used if the package is not available on PyPI)
+Update a package from a specific GitHub branch (by default the **main** branch is used if the package is not available on PyPI)

 .. code-block:: console